MartianInGreen/GPG-Tools/README.md

 ## Requirements

 - GPG installed on your system.
-- Python 3.12 for Python scripts.
+- Nix package Manager (for Python scripts)

 ## License